Meteor-Stars/GCDM_Adaptive_Networks/README.md

 We are organizing the above files and we will first up-load the zip files with the password.
 All files will be public if the paper is accepted.

 # Update
-We have up-loaded zip files (codes, pre-trained models and traning logs) with the password.
+We have uploaded zip files (codes, pre-trained models, and training logs) with the password.
 All files will be public if the paper is accepted.